daviswhitehead/shayr-app/docs/data.md

   visible: true,
 }
 ```
+### Lifecycle
+1. user performs like action
+fields: `createdAt, post, updatedAt, visible`

+1. at any point, a user can un-like a post
+fields: `visible, updatedAt`

 ### Rules
+#### `onCreate()`
+Current
+- update post with new count
+- update like data of post in feeds
+- update post data in self feed
+- if new: send a notification to original sharer

 #### `onWrite()`
 Current
 - update post with new count
 - update like data of post in feeds
-- if new: send a notification to original sharer
+- update post data in self feed

 ---
 ## userFeed